 Then in 2007, headquarters relocated to Atlanta, Georgia as part of an arrangement with Hands On Network/Points of Light to pursue a shared goal of creating meaningful volunteer and social advocacy opportunities for recent college graduates and alternative break alumni.
 In 2011, we struck out on our own again, though our offices remain in the Atlanta area—and are still cubicle-free.

-We currently have a network of over 200 chapter schools, more than 500 nonprofit partners, and thousands of alternative break alumni worldwide.
+We currently have a network of over 200 chapter schools, more than 700 community organization partners, and thousands of alternative break alumni worldwide.
 As true believers in the power of positive change, we’re proud of our own growth and transformation over the years.